My Lovey-Dovey Wife Is a Stone Cold Killer

 My Lovey-Dovey Wife Is a Stone Cold Killer (拝啓... 殺し屋さんと結婚しました, Haikei...
 Koroshiya-san to Kekkon Shimashita), also known as Dear Sir...
 I Married a Killer, is a Japanese manga series written and illustrated by Donten Kōsaka.
-It began serialization in Media Factory's Comic Cune magazine in September 2019, and has been compiled into eight volumes as of September 2025.
+It began serialization in Media Factory's Comic Cune magazine in September 2019, and has been compiled into nine volumes as of September 2026.
 The series is licensed in North America by Seven Seas Entertainment.

 Plot

 The series follows a salaryman who recently married Setsuna, a professional assassin.
 Having only dated for a short time prior to their marriage, he is surprised to learn of her background.
 Despite this, he comes to accept her work.
 The story follows the couple as they balance married life with Setsuna's job as a hitman.